An Extensive List of Beautiful Michigan State Parks

 Share This

 Before you go, you'll need a state park pass.
-Michigan residents can purchase the Recreation Passport through the Secretary of State when renewing license tabs for just $12, or $6 for motorcycles.
+Michigan residents can purchase the Recreation Passport through the Secretary of State when renewing license tabs for just $14, or $7 for motorcycles.
 When purchasing at the park residents will pay a $5 convenience fee.
-At state parks vehicles will pay $17, motorcycles will pay $11.
-Non-residents can pay $9 for a day pass or $34 for the year.
-The Recreation Passport does so much more than just get you into state parks.
-It helps fund state forest campgrounds and pathways, preserves historic and cultural resources (like lighthouses) and a grant program for community recreation agencies throughout Michigan.
+At state parks vehicles will pay $19, motorcycles will pay $12.
+Non-residents can pay $11 for a day pass or $40 for the year.

 Upper Peninsula – Western Region